giffgaff is a low-cost mobile network with coverage from O2. Goodybags start from £6/month and are flexible with no credit check required.

 |Sri Lanka (+94)||22p/minute||14p/minute||8p/message|

 For more information, see our full comparison of international calling rates.
 This includes a full side-by-side comparison of the international calling rates on EE, giffgaff, Lebara Mobile, Lycamobile, O2 and Vodafone.

 Gigabags & Mobile Broadband

-In the past, giffgaff offered a separate line-up of “gigabag” packages for members who wanted to use a SIM card in their tablet or mobile broadband dongle.
+In the past, giffgaff offered a separate range of gigabag bundles (data-only goodybags) for members who wanted to use a SIM card in their tablet or mobile broadband dongle.

-As of July 2018, gigabags (or “data-only goodybags”) are no longer available for purchase.
-However, you can still use a standard goodybag to get connected from your tablet or mobile broadband dongle.
+As of July 2018, gigabags (or data-only goodybags) are no longer available for purchase on giffgaff.
+However, you can still use a standard goodybag to get connected on your tablet or mobile broadband dongle.

 1GB of Extra Data

 Members who’ve been on giffgaff for three months will receive 1GB of additional data from their third goodybag purchase onwards.
-This is available on the £10, £12, £15 and £20 goodybags and has the effect of boosting your data allowance as follows:
+This is available on the £10, £12, £15 and £20 goodybags.
+The 1GB of additional data has the effect of boosting your data allowance as follows: